 (4) When the Commissioner of Police issues a certificate under subsection (1) he shall also give to the person notice in the form referred to in section 33(2).

-8. Convictions in other jurisdictions
+8. Convictions in other jurisdictions (Sch.
+2)

 (1) A conviction for an offence against Commonwealth law or the law of another State or of a Territory is spent if it comes within a clause of Schedule 2.